BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to witness the Great Migration in the Serengeti?
+When is the absolute best time to visit the Serengeti to witness the Great Migration?

-What's the deal with tipping in the Serengeti, and who should I tip?
+What's the deal with tipping in the Serengeti?
+Is it expected?

-Are there any 'off-the-beaten-path' areas within the Serengeti that offer a more exclusive experience?
+Are there any 'off-the-beaten-path' areas in the Serengeti that offer a different experience?

-What should I pack to ensure I'm comfortable and prepared for Serengeti's varied conditions?
+What should I pack to be comfortable and prepared for a Serengeti safari?

 Think layers and neutral colors!
-Pack lightweight, breathable clothing in khaki, olive green, or beige – bright colors can startle wildlife.
-Include a warm fleece or jacket for chilly early mornings and evenings, a wide-brimmed hat, sunglasses, and high-SPF sunscreen.
-Don't forget insect repellent, a good pair of binoculars, and a camera with plenty of memory cards and extra batteries.
+Pack lightweight, breathable clothing in khaki, beige, or green – bright colors can startle wildlife.
+Include a warm fleece or jacket for cool mornings and evenings, a wide-brimmed hat, sunglasses, sunscreen, and insect repellent.
+Comfortable walking shoes are a must, even if you're mostly in a vehicle, and don't forget your camera with plenty of memory cards!

 How many days do you need in Serengeti National Park, Tanzania?